How to Really Listen: A Couples Therapy Guide to Communication

 This keeps the focus on your experience rather than assigning blame.

-2. Try the “Speaker-Listener” Technique
+2. Try the “Speaker-Listener” technique

 Designate one person as the speaker and one as the listener.
 The speaker shares their thoughts without interruption.
 Then the listener reflects back: